All Episodes

 Government is the only institution in America that can fail and then say, that's why we need more money.

-And that's really you think about it, they were responsible for the highway, the construction.
+They were responsible for the highway, the construction.

-I'll be honest with you, I'll trust somebody whose livelihood depends on this, whose profit depends on this, more so than I will bureaucrats that where it really doesn't matter what they do, to be honest with you.
+I'll be honest with you, I'll trust somebody whose livelihood depends on this, whose profit depends on this, more so than I will bureaucrats where it really doesn't matter what they do, to be honest with you.